This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 - G Adventures – small-group tours in a responsible and sustainable manner.

-The biggest question you want to ask yourself is, how much do you want to be connected to the internet and for what purposes?
+You’re going to want to stay connected on your trip, but before you buy the first data plan you see at the airport, the biggest question you want to ask yourself is; how much do you want to be connected to the internet and for what purposes?

 If you only need to be connected to stay updated with family and friends and the odd social update, you’ll get plenty of opportunities in the US with the plethora of FREE Wi-Fi available.

 In fact, you could probably get away with using that for your whole trip, even if you wanted to be connected a little more.

 Almost all hotels and accommodation rentals offer free Wi-Fi now.

 Plenty of cafes and restaurants will have it, and even grocery stories and movie theatres and ometimes even whole cities!!